 We break out our paddles and rafts and roll down the Arkansas – a wild ride of pour-overs, standing waves, sharp turns, and narrow chutes that soak us all with exhilaration.
 The next day is spent flying high through 66 unique challenges suspended alongside the Arkansas River on an aerial adventure course.

 We head to San Isabel National Forest to learn the basics of rock climbing: ropes, knots, and belaying.
-Before our journey ends, we take time to immerse ourselves in Native American hot springs, explore the local ranching culture, and hike the Continental Divide.
+Before our journey ends, we take time to immerse ourselves in restorative hot springs, explore the local ranching culture, and hike the Continental Divide.

 We enjoy our last moments together sharing a hearty meal and memories as the sunlight paints the peaks above us in brilliant shades of red and orange, and then say goodbye.